larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (56:02)
 The full thing.
-In that way you know that will make logo instantly available to sort of everyone over the web.
+In that way you know that will make Logo instantly available to sort of everyone over the web.
-And I remember doing logo like stuff with that at a summer camp with Java where he wrote like a robot class and then we just drive it around.
+And I remember doing Logo like stuff with that at a summer camp with Java where he wrote like a robot class and then we just drive it around.